Oneirology, you might be surprised, is not just the name of an album by the Hip Hop trio CunninLynguists.

-Finally, for those looking for an academic textbook, I recommend going with the book I mentioned earlier, Principles and Practice of Sleep Medicine by by Meir H. Kryger, Thomas Roth and William C. Dement, which is about sleep in general, but there’s a very interesting chapter on dream research.
+Finally, for those looking for an academic textbook, I recommend going with the book I mentioned earlier, Principles and Practice of Sleep Medicine by Meir H. Kryger, Thomas Roth, and William C. Dement, which is about sleep in general, but there’s a very interesting chapter on dream research.
+(Available on Amazon.com)

-If you’re interested in become an oneirologist, you can achieve your goal through several different paths since oneirology is an interdisciplinary subject, involving different fields of study.
+If you’re interested in becoming an oneirologist, you can achieve your goal through several different paths since oneirology is an interdisciplinary subject, involving different fields of study.

 You should expect to spend around 4 years for undergraduate studies, and then at least 2-6 additional years in a graduate program before you will be able to find a job as an oneirologist.